opiy-org/asterisk-ari-php/README.md

 (may differ depending on your underlying operating system.
 Don't forget to restart your apache server with `service apache2 restart`

+For performance increase also install the PECL extension libevent.
+It makes the WebSocketClient faster!

 ##### Asterisk
 You will have to start a running asterisk instance first and configure it to use it's light http server and the "Asterisk RESTful Interface" (ARI).
 The official Asterisk documentation shows you how to configure http.conf and